Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 Aedan stares before shifting his eyes to the others.

-The trio laugh, but Bitch Face is no fool.
+The trio laughs, but Bitch Face is no fool.

 “You’re not buying this druid’s stupid act?”